goliathuy/goliathuy.github.io/README.md

 This file contains the JavaScript code that adds interactivity to the web application.
 It handles the timer functionality, exercise routines, customization options, and progress tracking.

+## Future Developments

+- **Save Progress and History**: Add the ability to save progress and history to a local file and upload it again.
+This way, users don't need to install anything and can just access the site.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.